frankchen76/SPFx-Samples/SP2019/SP2019SampleWP/README.md

 This is a sample of SP2019 web part and demonstrated calling Integrated Windows Authentication Web API from SPFx

 * pnp js v1.6.3
+* polyfill which make PnP JS working for IE11.
+* tslint override

 ### Building the code